 White-sided dolphins may become entangled or caught in various types of commercial fishing gear.
 This species seems to be especially prone to getting caught in pelagic or near surface trawl or drift nets (Gaskin 1992, Reeves et al. 1999).
 Mortality in fishing gear has been documented off Canada, the United States, the United Kingdom and Ireland (Hammond et al. 2008).

 Off the southwest coast of Ireland, white-sided dolphins are caught in the Dutch pelagic trawl fishery in the late winter and early spring.
-Numbers vary greatly from year to year (Couperus 1997).
-In this area, white-sided dolphins have been observed scavenging in the wake of a trawler (Leopold and Couperus 1995), which may increase their chances of becoming caught in the fishing gear.
+Numbers of by-caught animals vary greatly from year to year (Couperus 1997).
+In this area, white-sided dolphins have been observed scavenging in the wake of a trawler (Leopold and Couperus 1995), which may increase their chances of being caught in the fishing gear.

-There have been methods tried in the US and other areas to reduce the by-catch of cetaceans in commercial fisheries.
-The use of acoustic signallers on nets, for example, may help reduce by-catch, though they have not been tested specifically on white-sided dolphins.
+Methods to reduce the by-catch of cetaceans in commercial fisheries have been tried in several areas and fisheries.
+The use of acoustic signallers (or pingers) on nets, for example, may help reduce by-catch, although the effectiveness of these has not been tested for white-sided dolphins specifically.